 | 1/4 teaspoon black pepper |

-These ingredients are simple and things you likely already have in your pantry or can easily find at any grocery store.
+You probably have most of these ingredients in your pantry right now or can easily find them at any grocery store.

 How To Make Low Carb High Protein Meals